TomCrowley-ME/me_sim_test/bender/phil/wsim/FRESH_CHECKOUT_README.txt

 4) Now you are ready to run the model by calling the run script of the desired scenario.
 These scripts have names in the form of run_scn#_....m.

-If this doesn't sort you out, see Eleanor.